AqwamCreates/DataPredict/docs/BasicTutorials/GettingStartedWithDeepReinforcementLearning.md

     local reward = getReward(currentEnvironmentFeatureVector)

+   --[[

-    DeepQLearning:categoricalUpdate(previousEnvironmentFeatureVector, previousAction, reward, currentEnvironmentFeatureVector, currentAction, 0) -- update() is called whenever a step is made.
+    update() is called whenever a step is made.
 The value of zero indicates that the current environment feature vector is not a terminal state.

+  --]]

+    DeepQLearning:categoricalUpdate(previousEnvironmentFeatureVector, previousAction, reward, currentEnvironmentFeatureVector, currentAction, 0)
     previousEnvironmentFeatureVector = currentEnvironmentFeatureVector

     local hasGameEnded = checkIfGameHasEnded(environmentVector)